Bognar/bognar.old/_posts/2021-02-07-using-augmented-reality-in-projects.markdown

 <img src="{{ page.image }}" class="postimage" alt="post image"> <br>

 After this is implemented, we need to add objects inside a-maker tags.
-As already mentioned, I will use obj and mtl files downloaded from poly.google.com.
-Before we add code inside tags, we need to upload it to github account and use link to raw data of obj and mtl files.
-To do that, after we upload files, click on each file and on the right side there is option raw.
-Now we just copy url and paste them in our code as seen below.
+As already mentioned, I will use OBJ and MTL files downloaded from poly.google.com.
+Before we add code inside tags, we need to upload it to the GitHub account and use links to raw data of OBJ and MTL files.
+To do that, after we upload files, click on each file, and on the right side, there is option raw.
+Now we just copy URL and paste them into our code as seen below.

 {% highlight ruby %}